 “Today, we’re announcing a collaboration with Facebook that will enable us to keep pursuing that straightforward goal.”
 This will allow WhatsApp to develop and thrive while also providing myself, Brian, and the rest of our team more time to work on creating a communications service that is as quick, inexpensive, and personal as possible.

 WhatsApp will continue to be autonomous and function independently.
 For a small charge, you may continue to use the service.
 You can use WhatsApp no matter where you are in the globe or what smartphone you are using.

 You may also be certain that no advertisements will interrupt your conversation.
 If we had to compromise on the essential ideas that would always define our firm, our vision, and our product, there would have been no cooperation between our two companies.”

 Facebook goes back on its word

 When Facebook bought WhatsApp in 2014, not only were the founders guaranteed that they would be able to function freely, but Zuckerberg also promised that they would be under no monetization pressure for the following five years.
 However, the push to commercialize arrived sooner than expected, causing confusion about how WhatsApp will be monetized.

-Brian’s proposal was rejected by Facebook, prompting him to leave in September 2017 without even waiting for his shares to vest, resulting in a loss of $850 million.
+The WhatsApp founder, Brian’s proposal was rejected by Facebook, prompting him to leave in September 2017 without even waiting for his shares to vest, resulting in a loss of $850 million.
 Jan Koum followed suit, resigning in April 2018, after his vesting time had expired.